 The scope of practice for AGACNPs can vary by state, but there are several core competencies relevant to all employed AGACNPs.According to the American Association of Critical-Care Nurses (AACN), key aspects of the acute care NP role include:Gathering patient historiesPerforming physical examinations and screeningsDiagnosing and managing patients with acute, critical or complex illnesses/injuriesPrescribing medications and advanced therapeutic interventionOrdering, performing and interpreting diagnostic studiesProviding health promotion, education and counselingCollaborating with other medical professionals as a teamYou can find a full description of the ACNP scope of practice in the “AACN Scope and Standards for Acute Care Nurse Practitioner Practice 2017,” available through the AACN website.
-Learn more about Herzing's AGACNP programsExplore Now Other Questions Can I enroll in a master's degree program without a BSN?
-What kind of degree do you need for project management?
-Other than tuition, what other costs can I expect?
-Where do family nurse practitioners work?
+Learn more about Herzing's AGACNP programsExplore Now Other Questions How much can you make with a cybersecurity degree?
+How hard is NP school?
+Can I enroll in a master's degree program without a BSN?
+Where do software developers work?